mrfishball/Swerver/README.md

 ## Prerequisites

-- Swift 4 or above
+- Swift 4 (For Linux only.
+If you're on OS X, Swift is bundled with Xcode)

+- Latest Xcode (For OSX only)

 - Any modern web browser / Postman / Paw or curl commands

 - Terminal

-- Latest Xcode (Development Only)
+- Ruby (For running acceptance tests)

 ## Set Up (For development and testing)